Posted on Leave a comment

 Even though you are not making any money it will happen for you eventually.
 It doesn’t mean that you have to break yourself and work 70 hours a week to reach that goal.
 It takes time and hard work but remember to stay true to your work and take breaks as well so you don’t wear yourself out.

-Ideas on how to earn money on your talent:
+Ideas on how to earn money on your crochet:

 – start a youtube channel